Classical simulations of Abelian-group normalizer circuits with intermediate measurements: Introduction

 \section{Introduction}

-Investigating the power of restricted families of quantum circuits is one of the most fruitful approaches to understand the fundamental question \emph{How does the power of quantum computers compare to classical ones?} A celebrated result in this respect is the Gottesman-Knill theorem, which states that any quantum circuit built out of Clifford gates (Hadamards, CNOTs, $\uppi/2$-phase gates) and Pauli measurements can be efficiently simulated on a classical computer \cite{Gottesman_PhD_Thesis, gottesman_knill, nielsen_chuang}.
-Thus, a quantum computer that works exclusively with these operations cannot achieve exponential quantum speed-ups.
+Investigating the power of restricted families of quantum circuits is a fruitful approach to understanding how the power of quantum computers compares to that of classical ones.
+A celebrated result in this respect is the Gottesman-Knill theorem, which states that any quantum circuit built out of Clifford gates (Hadamards, CNOTs, $\uppi/2$-phase gates) and Pauli measurements can be efficiently simulated on a classical computer \cite{Gottesman_PhD_Thesis, gottesman_knill, nielsen_chuang}; thus, a quantum computer that works exclusively with these operations cannot achieve \textit{exponential quantum speed-ups}.

 The Gottesman-Knill theorem illustrates how subtle the frontier between classical and quantum computational power can be.
 For example, even though Clifford circuits can be simulated efficiently classically, replacing the $\uppi/2$-phase gates by a $\uppi/4$-phase gate immediately yields a quantum \emph{universal} gate set \cite{Boykin_etal_99_Clifford_pifourth_is_universal_OPEN,Boykin_etal_00_Clifford_pifourth_is_universal_ELSEVIER}.
-Another interesting feature is that, even though the computing power of Clifford circuits is not stronger than classical computation, their behavior is genuinely quantum.
-They can be used, for instance, to prepare highly entangled states (such as cluster states \cite{raussen_briegel_01_Cluster_State, nest06Entanglement_in_Graph_States, raussen_briegel_onewayQC}), or to perform quantum teleportation \cite{gottesman_knill}.
-Yet in spite of the high degrees on entanglement which may be involved, the evolution of Clifford circuits can be tracked efficiently using a Heisenberg picture: i.e.\ by employing the stabilizer formalism used in quantum error correction.
+Another interesting feature is that, even though the computing power of Clifford circuits is not stronger than classical computation, their behavior is genuinely quantum: they can be used, for instance, to prepare highly entangled states (such as cluster states \cite{raussen_briegel_01_Cluster_State, nest06Entanglement_in_Graph_States, raussen_briegel_onewayQC}), or to perform quantum teleportation \cite{gottesman_knill}.
+Yet, in spite of the high degrees of entanglement that may be involved, the evolution of a physical system under Clifford operations can be tracked efficiently using a Heisenberg picture: the \textit{stabilizer formalism}, a fundamental tool in quantum error correction \cite{Gottesman_PhD_Thesis, gottesman_knill, nielsen_chuang}.

 In this work we study the computational power of \textit{normalizer circuits}.
 These circuits were introduced in \cite{VDNest_12_QFTs} by one of us, as a class of quantum computations generalizing the Clifford circuits, as well as standard extensions of the latter to qudits \cite{Gottesman98Fault_Tolerant_QC_HigherDimensions, dehaene_demoor_hostens}.
 A normalizer circuit over a finite Abelian group $G$ is a quantum circuit comprising unitary gates that implement the quantum Fourier transform (QFT) over $G$, quadratic functions of the group and automorphisms.
 If $G$ is chosen to be $\mathbb{Z}_2^{n}$ (i.e.\ the group of $n$-bit strings with addition modulo 2), normalizer circuits precisely coincide with the unitary Clifford circuits (i.e.\ those composed of CNOT, $H$ and $\uppi/2$ phase gates).
 In \cite{VDNest_12_QFTs} it was shown that arbitrary normalizer circuits (acting on computational basis states and followed by computational basis measurements) can be simulated classically efficiently.